 The UTSA defines a trade secret as “information, including a formula, pattern, compilation, program, device, method, technique, or process, that: “(1) Derives independent economic value, actual or potential, from not being generally known to the public or to other persons who can obtain economic value from its disclosure or use; and (2) Is the subject of efforts that are reasonable under the circumstances to maintain its secrecy.”
 [Civil Code § 3426.1(d) (emphasis added); see Whyte v.
 Schlage Lock Co.
 (2002) 101 CA4th 1443, 1452, 125 CR2d 277, 285].
 The information need not be in writing but may be in the employee’s memory.
 Morlife, Inc. v.
 Perry (1997) 56 CA4th 1514, 1522, 66 CR2d 731, 736.
 Cal.
 Prac.
 Guide Employment Litigation Ch.
 14-C.

-No. Nondisclosure agreements are not essential to obtaining judicial relief.
+No, nondisclosure agreements are not essential to obtaining judicial relief.
 Courts will prevent ex-employees from using/disclosing trade secrets under the tort of misappropriation of trade secrets even without a confidentiality or nondisclosure agreement.
 See Klamath-Orleans Lumber, Inc. v.
 Miller(1978) 87 CA3d 458, 465–466, 151 CR 118, 121.
 Cal.
 Prac.
 Guide Employment Litigation Ch.
 14-C.

-What Are Some Examples of Trade Secrets?
+What Are Some Examples?

 California case law has held that the following items may be trade secrets: (1) customer lists; (2) plans and designs for the Company’s product and (3) a construction company’s “project binders” for proposed projects.
 Other items may be held to be protected trade secrets as well.